BoatsandJoes/tri-twist/README.md

 color choices, like splatoon

 todo next:
-	fix tumbling off an overhang (it should go 1 farther, because clears can lock an overhang into place and then you could build a slope on top of it, and the immediate drop is unexpected.) lose condition
+	test tumbling off an overhang (it should go 1 farther, because clears can lock an overhang into place and then you could build a slope on top of it, and the immediate drop is unexpected.) see if it's fixed lose condition
 	randomizer/previews/hold
 	ghost piece